Chapter 8: Missions

 Then a gruff voice from the room behind announced, “Bring the lady back, Brett.”

-Greysun stood with a bow and a lecherous smile as she entered his office.
-He was tall and in his haste had misaligned the buttons of his royal red coat.
+As she entered his office, Greysun stood with a lecherous smile and bowed.
+He was tall.
+His royal red brigandine buckled, but missing pauldrons and bracers.
 “How can I help you, ma’am?”
 His too-confident tone was as unpleasant as his expression.
 He caressed his brown beard as he looked her up and down.

-“I’m R’bekah Otual, here to retrieve my daughter, sold to you three moons ago.”
+“I’m Rebekah Otual, here to retrieve my daughter, sold to you three moons ago.”

 “Otual…?”
-The commandant stiffened as he gasped.
+The commandant stiffened.
 “Many… children passed through here then.
 We only kept boys.”

 “The herald assured me that all the cage carts that came to your garrison left empty.
 She is six and has very blonde hair.”

 His frown deepened.
-“Uh… there was a batch I sold to Madam Bonaforte’s brothel.
+“Uh… I sold the girls to Madam Bonaforte’s brothel.
 She may know what became of her.”
 The officer pointed west.
 “Go to the one with the green door on the main street.
 It’s on the right.”
+Then he looked to his papers.

-R’bekah entered the brothel, the militet trailing behind.
-She looked with compassion at the mere children being exploited as whores, their feather-framed faces and scantily clad bodies marking them as fallen.
+Rebekah entered the brothel, the militet trailing behind.
+She looked with compassion at the children, perhaps as young as thirteen, being exploited, their feather-framed faces and scantily clad bodies marking them as fallen.

-She glanced back at the wide-eyed Militet, perhaps thirteen, whose mouth was agape.
+She glanced back at the wide-eyed militet, also perhaps thirteen, whose mouth was agape.
 “Close it, son.”

 The decorated ladies looked back with calculating eyes.
 Some snickered, only to be silenced as their matron stepped forward.

-The old woman stiffened, then sputtered.
-“All we received have been returned.”
+The old woman stiffened and sputtered.
+“Why don’t you look around for her?”
 Her eyes narrowed as she smiled.
-“Why don’t you look around for her?”

 Lord, where is she?

 “Are you satisfied?”
-The words were cold, flat.
+The madame’s words were cold, flat.

 “No… nor is your obligation to assist me complete.
 Either Greysun or you are lying.
 Which is it?”